How Housing Associations Can Deliver A Better Tenant Experience

-Approximately 45% of social housing in the United Kingdom today is owned by housing associations that provide affordable rented homes to millions of Britons.
+Approximately 45% of social housing in the United Kingdom today is owned by housing associations and local authorities which provide affordable rented homes to millions of Britons.

 While these housing associations provide an essential service, there is a need for the social housing sector to improve standards, demonstrate greater accountability and deliver a better tenant experience.